ntnu-mr-cancer/dragon_baseline/README.md

 ## Accessing the reports in the DRAGON benchmark
 All data, including clinical reports and associated labels, are stored in a sequestered manner on the Grand Challenge platform.
 This prevents users from directly accessing or viewing the data, preserving patient privacy by design.
-While participants cannot directly download or see the data, they do have full functional access for model training and validation through the platform interface.
+While participants cannot directly download or view the data, they do have full, functional access for model training and validation through the platform interface.
 Keeping the test labels hidden helps to mitigate potential biases.
-To aid the development of solutions we provide synthetic datasets (see the [development guide](documentation/development_guide.md)) for all task types and provide an example case for each of the tasks in the DRAGON manuscript and <a href="https://github.com/DIAGNijmegen/dragon_sample_reports" target="_blank">here</a>.
+To aid the development of solutions, we provide synthetic datasets (see the [development guide](documentation/development_guide.md)) for all task types and provide an example case for each task; examples are available in the DRAGON manuscript and here: <a href="https://github.com/DIAGNijmegen/dragon_sample_reports" target="_blank">sample reports</a>.

 ## What can the DRAGON algorithm do for you?
 If you are a domain scientist (radiologist, pathologist, ...) looking to automate your own data curation, the DRAGON algorithm provides an out-of-the-box solution that is all but guaranteed to provide excellent results on your individual dataset.
 Simply convert your dataset into the DRAGON format and enjoy the power of AI - no expertise required!